 EVM TERM EVM DEFINITION INTEGRATED PROGRAM MANAGEMENT REPORT (IPMR) A contractually required report, prepared by the Contractor, containing performance information derived from the internal EV System.
 Provides status of contract cost and schedule performance (DI-MGMT- 81861A).
 The IPMR is being phased in to replace the Contract Performance Reports (DI-MGMT-81466) and the Integrated Master Schedule (DI-MGMT-81650).
-INTERIM MILESTONE A zero duration interim step within the schedule that links to an event milestone marking the due date for specified work scope criteria completed.
+INTERIM MILESTONE A zero-duration interim step within the schedule that links to an event milestone marking the due date for specified work scope criteria completed.
 An interim milestone may mark the start, an interim step, or the end of one or more activities.
 LABOR EFFICIENCY VARIANCE A variance relative to labor that is equal to the earned labor hours less actual labor hours multiplied by the earned hourly rate (i.e., (Earned Hours - Actual Hours) x Earned Rate).
 It reflects the number of hours actually expended versus the number of hours earned to complete the planned work.
 LEVEL OF EFFORT (LOE) Any effort with no measurable output or product that cannot be discretely planned or objectively measured; support type tasks are an example of LOE.
 MANAGEMENT RESERVE (MR) An amount of the total budget withheld for management control purposes for future considerations to handle execution risks.
 It is not part of the Performance Measurement Baseline.
 MANUFACTURING RESOURCE PLANNING (MRP) See Manufacturing/Enterprise Resource Planning (M/ERP) System.
 MANUFACTURING/ENTERPRISE RESOURCE PLANNING (M/ERP) SYSTEM A method for the effective planning of all resources of a manufacturing Contractor.
 It integrates planning of all aspects (not just production) of a manufacturing firm.
 It includes functions such as business planning, production planning and scheduling, capacity requirement planning, job costing, financial management and forecasting, order processing, shop floor control, time and attendance, performance measurement, and sales and operations planning.
 MATERIAL CATEGORIES Classes of material defined in the Contractor's EV System Description and Manufacturing/Enterprise Resource Planning System Description.
 MATERIAL CONTROL SYSTEM See Manufacturing/Enterprise Resource Planning System and Material Management and Accounting System.
-MATERIAL MANAGEMENT AND ACCOUNTING SYSTEM (MMAS) A system used by a Contractor for the planning, controlling, and accounting for the acquisition, disbursements, and disposition of material.
-They may be stand-alone systems or may integrate with planning, engineering, estimating, purchasing, inventory, accounting, or other systems.
-MILESTONE A zero duration schedule event marking the due date for accomplishment of a specified work scope or objective.
+MATERIAL MANAGEMENT AND ACCOUNTING SYSTEM (MMAS) MILESTONE A zero-duration schedule event marking the due date for accomplishment of a specified work scope or objective.
 A milestone may mark the start, an interim step, or the end of one or more activities.